-With its activities, IESP attempts to contribute to this quest.
+With its activities, IESP contributes to this challenge.

 - realize the urgency of effective action;

-- feel responsible for the preservation of today's Earth System to ensure a harmonic coexistence of nature and humanity on our planet;
+- feel responsible for the preservation of today's Earth system to ensure a harmonious coexistence of nature and humanity;

-- aim to share scientific knowledge and expertise with the public and with decision makers at large
+- share their scientific knowledge and expertise with the decision makers and the public.

-To get a better understanding of IESP's work, follow this link to download summaries and memoranda of IESP's past events.
+To get a better understanding of IESP's work, follow this link to download summaries and memoranda of our past events.